 If you take out a fixed-rate mortgage your interest rate will stay consistent throughout the life of the loan.
 Knowing exactly how much you’ll be paying each year can provide security and the ability to plan your budget ahead of time.
 If you are confident that you will be staying in the same location for more than five years, this is a common choice.

 An adjustable-rate mortgage, or ARM, has a fixed rate for a set period of time and then adjusts with the market.
 The initial-term payment will likely be lower than one for a fixed-rate mortgage.
+So an ARM may be good for a buyer who doesn’t plan on staying in their home longer than the fixed-rate period, or a buyer who thinks their income will increase before the interest rate adjusts.

 The downside is that, because your interest rate will fluctuate with the market, it can be difficult to predict how much your mortgage will cost you in the future.